Introduction

 6th Athens Biennale: "ANTI" - Examining the normalized state of post-digital emergence and the mainstreaming of previously subcultural positions

-7th Athens Biennale: "ECLIPSE" - Exploring structures of power, mechanisms of control, and methods of resistance in contemporary society
+7th Athens Biennale: "ECLIPSE" - Exploring structures of power, mechanisms of control, and methods of resistance, featuring narratives from Black, queer, and radical artistic voices

 Exhibition Venues